Key Concepts & Definitions

 Community-owned businesses providing foundational goods and services—grocers, counter-serve restaurants, utility providers—operated not-for-profit and for community benefit.

-Structure: Collectively owned by citizens with democratic governance, accepting basic units as payment while generating employment and economic stability.
+Structure: Collectively owned by citizens with democratic governance, accepting Basic Units (BU) as payment while generating employment and economic stability.

 Integrated Services: